Andrew8xx8/shell-games/README.md

 # SHELL GAMES

-Simple games written on bash.
+Simple games written in bash.
 Just for lulz

 ## Game Of Life